Oykutsc/pitch-reviews/README.md

 # pitch-reviews
 An exploratory analysis on Pitchfork reviews data.
+The data was taken from Kaggle (https://www.kaggle.com/nolanbconaway/pitchfork-data).